onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Dont you get it - alignment is the fundamental problem Align or die

-Google what is at the root of all evil Unaccountability is at the root of all evil - not money or profit (although the fact that gold has no smell is problematic) Outside of proper accounting
-Asymmetry
-How else do you want me to spell it out for you?!
-Un accountable - missing - absence - void - black budget - O!!!

-Make accounting sexy again!
-Use the glasses

-accountability leads to justice and fairness

 Lift heavy shit to mock lifting and fall to the side Say that the olympics are great nonetheless - they’re great fun actually